mongodb/mongo-python-driver/doc/examples/uuid.rst

 ``CSHARP_LEGACY``
 ^^^^^^^^^^^^^^^^^

-.. attention:: This uuid representation should be used when reading UUIDs written to MongoDB by the C# driver without an explicitly configured UUID representation.
+.. attention:: This UUID representation should be used when reading UUIDs written to MongoDB by the legacy applications (i.e. applications that don't use the ``STANDARD`` representation) using the C# driver.

 The :data:`~bson.binary.UuidRepresentation.CSHARP_LEGACY` representation
 corresponds to the legacy representation of UUIDs used by the MongoDB Java